alienwithin/Scripts-Sploits/README.md

 **mimi_multidump.bat**
 >> This is a simple batch script that makes it efficient if you have multiple lsass.dmp files to dump the passwords into text files for each.
+**MS15-034.py**
+>> This vulnerability could allow remote code execution if an attacker sends a specially crafted HTTP request to an affected Windows system.
+It can be achieved by abusing the Range header against IIS servers.